Common Names

 Herb-Drug Interactions

-- Cytochrome P450 substrates: Triphala inhibits CYP3A4 and CYP2D6, and can affect the intracellular concentration of drugs metabolized by these enzymes (16).
+- CYP450 substrates: Triphala inhibits CYP3A4 and CYP2D6, and may affect the intracellular concentration of drugs metabolized by these enzymes (16).